Step 1: Gather cookie cutters

 Because the cookie cutters are metal, resin will bond to them unless you use resin mold release.
 You can also use release on the texture tile or rubber stamp to help make unmolding easier.

 Place the cookie cutters into a container to catch the excess release, then spray.
 You don’t need a thick coat.
 A light coat is enough.

 Step 6: [OPTIONAL] Add powders to the texture sheets

 You can add powders, paste, paint, and glitter to the area on the texture tile you will use for the mold before putting the cookie cutter in place.
 For example, you can use gilders paste on the high areas of the texture tile.
 On the finished piece, this will accent the recesses.

 Making the mold is as simple as placing the cookie cutter on the tile and sealing the gap at the bottom with Silly Putty.

 Place the cookie cutter on the tile to frame the texture you want to see on your project.
-If the tile you’re using is narrow, make sure the cookie cutter is entirely on the tile and not hanging over the edge..
+If the tile is narrow, ensure the cookie cutter is entirely on the tile and not hanging over the edge.